mb803/website4/content/childhood-apraxia-of-speech-cas.md

 ### What words will you work on with my child?

 Our number one importance of treating childhood apraxia of speech is functional goals and progress.
 We want to target words and phrases that are relevant to your child.
 If your kid loves dinosaurs, then we will work on words related to that interest, whereas if another child does not like dinosaurs, but does love playing kitchen, then that will guide our treatment.
 We follow a very family-centered speech therapy approach with Childhood Apraxia of Speech.

+## Finding a speech therapist for childhood apraxia of speech near me

+Are you looking for a speech therapist who is experienced in working with children with CAS?
+Maybe you are just looking for a consult to see if your child may have CAS or not?
+We know it can be stressful when you don't know what is wrong with your child or what to do, let us help.
+Molly Brown provides speech therapy for CAS in Essex County, New Jersey for in-person sessions on a limited-coverage basis.
+Along with virtual speech therapy in New York and Virginia.

+Let's get in touch.